Botmasher/open-source-pots/atom/notes.md

 - "Core" packages ship with Atom, "Community" packages do not
 	- you can edit the core packages the same way as any other feature
 	- `core.ignoredNames` is shorthand for "Ignored Names in Core Settings"

 ### 2. Using Atom
+#### Atom Packages
+- ships with 90+ basic core packages (Tree View, Settings View, Welcome screen, spell checker, Fuzzy Finder, ...)
+- open Settings View (Cmd+) and click "Install" tab to start searching for new packages
+- Package Settings
+	- once installed, packages show up under this tab within the Settings View
+	- search under the "Installed Packages" heading
+	- packages have their own Settings screens
+	- upgrade here too when Atom automatically detects new release
+- Atom Themes
+	- search for themes in the Settings View too
+	- remember these include UI or syntax themes
+	- often see a preview and decide whether to install
+- Command Line
+	- `apm` can install themes and packages: `apm help install`
+	- basic structure of the command: `apm install <package_name>`
+	- installing a specific version: `apm install <package_name>@<package_version>`
+	- search package registry for a specific term: `apm search <search_term>`
+	- find more info about a specific package: `apm view <package_name>`

+### Moving in Atom
+-

 ### 3. Hacking Atom
 ### 4. Behind Atom